 Modern whole-house purification systems typically include multiple filtration stages:

-At Trio Heating & Air, we offer advanced whole-house purification systems designed to address the specific indoor air quality concerns of Bay Area residents, from seasonal allergies to wildfire smoke infiltration.
+At TRIO Heating, Air & Plumbing , we offer advanced whole-house purification systems designed to address the specific indoor air quality concerns of Bay Area residents, from seasonal allergies to wildfire smoke infiltration.

 Whole-house air purifiers integrate directly with your existing heating and cooling system, providing continuous air purification wherever your system operates.